Pepcid (Famotidine)

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more

-Prescription famotidine is used to treat ulcers (sores on the lining of the stomach or small intestine); gastroesophageal reflux disease (GERD, a condition in which backward flow of acid from the stomach causes heartburn and injury of the esophagus [tube that connects the mouth and stomach]); and conditions where the stomach produces too much acid, such as Zollinger-Ellison syndrome (tumors in the pancreas or small intestine that cause increased production of stomach acid).
-Over-the-counter famotidine is used to prevent and treat heartburn due to acid indigestion and sour stomach caused by eating or drinking certain foods or drinks.
-Famotidine is in a class of medications called H2 blockers.
+Famotidine injection is used in people who are hospitalized to treat certain conditions in which the stomach produces too much acid or to treat ulcers (sores in the lining of the stomach or intestine) that were not successfully treated with other medications.
+Famotidine injection is also used on a short-term basis in people who cannot take oral medication to treat ulcers, to prevent ulcers from returning after they have healed, to treat gastroesophageal reflux disease (GERD, a condition in which backward flow of acid from the stomach causes heartburn and injury of the esophagus [tube between the throat and the stomach]), and to treat conditions where the stomach produces too much acid, such as Zollinger-Ellison syndrome (tumors in the pancreas and small intestine that caused increased production of stomach acid).
+Famotidine injection is in a class of medications called H2 blockers.
 It works by decreasing the amount of acid made in the stomach.

 Prescription famotidine comes as a tablet and a suspension (liquid) to take by mouth.
 It is usually taken once daily at bedtime or two to four times a day.
 Over-the-counter famotidine comes as a tablet, a chewable tablet, and a capsule to take by mouth.
 It is usually taken once or twice a day.
 To prevent symptoms, it is taken 15 to 60 minutes before eating foods or drinking drinks that may cause heartburn.
 Follow the directions on your prescription or the package label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take famotidine exactly as directed.
 Do not take more or less of it or take it more often or for a longer time than prescribed by your doctor.
 Shake the liquid well for 5 to 10 seconds before each use to mix the medicine evenly.
 Swallow the tablets and capsules with a full glass of water.
 Thoroughly chew the chewable tablets before swallowing them.
 Swallow the chewed tablet with a full glass of water.
 Do not take more than two tablets, capsules, or chewable tablets of over-the-counter famotidine in 24 hours and do not take over-the-counter famotidine for longer than 2 weeks unless your doctor tells you that you should.
 If symptoms of heartburn, acid indigestion, or sour stomach last longer than 2 weeks, stop taking over-the-counter famotidine and call your doctor.